scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

 Test hostname resolution

-    host openshift.brokerinstance.novalocal
+    host broker.summit2014.lab

 ##**Configuring RHC setup**

 By default, the RHC command line tool will default to use the publicly hosted OpenShift environment.
-Since we are using our own enterprise environment, we need to tell *rhc* to use our openshift.brokerinstance.novalocal server instead of openshift.com.
+Since we are using our own enterprise environment, we need to tell *rhc* to use our broker.summit2014.lab server instead of openshift.com.
 In order to accomplish this, the first thing we need to do is run the *rhc setup* command using the optional *--server* parameter.

-	rhc setup --server openshift.brokerinstance.novalocal
+	rhc setup --server broker.summit2014.lab

 Once you enter in that command, you will be prompted for the username that you would like to authenticate with.
 For this training class, use the *demo* user account.

 The first thing that you will be prompted with will look like the following:

-	The server's certificate is self-signed, which means that a secure connection can't be established to 'openshift.brokerinstance.novalocal'.
+	The server's certificate is self-signed, which means that a secure connection can't be established to 'broker.summit2014.lab'.

 	You may bypass this check, but any data you send to the server could be intercepted by others.
 	Connect without checking the certificate? (yes|no):